 Crystallography stuck.
 It wasn't the programming that hooked him, but the mathematics.
 "Each step in the crystallographic process involves several different areas of mathematics, so I quite enjoyed that aspect of it," says Winter, who is now a scientist at the UK's Diamond Light Source.

-The idea for xia2, originally xia, short for Crystallographic Infrastructure for Automation, came to Winter while working at LMB ...Read More.
+The idea for xia2, originally xia, short for Crystallographic Infrastructure for Automation, came to Winter while working at LMB on a graphical ...Read More.